Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/5-overclocking.md

 ## Overclocking

-There are two things wich can be tweaked at Raspberry po to increase Ethereum Node performance.
+There are two things that can be tweaked at Raspberry po to increase Ethereum Node performance.
 - CPU frequency
 - PCIe generation